Epidurality/NeoFly-Tools/README.md

 1. NeoFly Tools will automatically attempt to detect your Timestamp formats every time you connect to a database.
     1. If the Samples from Database view appears correct (no INVALID entries), then the time format has likely been set correctly.
     1. If none of the available formats work for you, please use the GitHub "Issues" feature with an example of your timestamp as it shows in the *DB Value* column.
-	1. It's also possible that, if you have a new/empty/nearly empty database, the automatic date detection can be erroneous (for example if you had ambiguous dates, like 12-12-2012).
+	1. It's also possible that, if you have a new/empty/nearly empty database, the automatic date detection can be erroneous (for example if you had ambiguous dates, like 12-12-2012, or no dates at all).
 	1. If you have problems with other functions of the Tools, please **double check your dates are being formatted correctly**.

 ### Goods Optimizer: